Hamburger Menu Button

 Collapse Expand Button

-Interactive 30 or Interactive 60: Our most popular session types, 30 or 60-minute sessions are designed to transfer specific skills or knowledge on planning-related issues.
-These sessions should provide practical skill development for planners and can incorporate hands-on experience, audience interaction, lectures and take-away resources.
-Please note question and answer time is built into both Interactive 30 and 60 sessions.
+Interactive Training Session 45 or 90 minute session designed to teach specific skills or address specific planning related issues.
+Should provide practical skill development for planners and can incorporate hands-on experience, audience interaction, lectures and take-away resources.

-These presentations could take the form of Infographics, videos, podcasts, online communities, interactive mapping, blogs, other innovative communication tools or poster presentations (4' high x 4' wide).
-Presentations will remain open for viewing for the duration of the symposium and presenters will be requested to explain and discuss their work during specified times in the program.
-Special consideration will be provided to proposals that include reusable digital content that could be added to OPPI’s expanding library of planner-related content, located on OPPI’s Digital Learning site.
+Multi-Media Sessions These presentations could take the form of Infographics, videos, podcasts, on-line communities, interactive mapping, blogs, other innovative communication tools or Poster presentations (4' high x 4' wide).
+Presentations will remain open for viewing for the duration of the conference and presenters will be requested to explain and discuss their work during specified times in the program.
+Special consideration will be provided to proposals which include reusable digital content that could be added to OPPI’s expanding library of planner-related content, the Digital Learning Series.